baetyl/baetyl/doc/us-en/setup/Install-OpenEdge-on-RespBian.md

 **Statement**:

 + The following is an example of the deployment and startup of OpenEdge on RespBian system.
 It is assumed that the environment required for OpenEdge operation has been [configured](#Environment-Configuration).
 + The Respbian system mentioned in this document is based on the following kernel version and CPU architecture.
-Then execute command 'uname -ar` is displayed as shown below.
+Then execute the command `uname -ar` to display the system information of Respbian.

 ![centos kernel detail](../../images/setup/os-respbian.png)